adamhaile/surplus/README.md

 ### Special `ref` property

 A `ref` property specifies a variable to which the given node is assigned.
-It is primarily used for obtaining a reference to child nodes.
+This makes it easy to get a reference to internal nodes.

 ```javascript
 var input,